nsmryan/rrl/README.md

 The Rust version seems to create a number of threads which I did not spawn myself, which does not make me feel like I control my codebase.
 The Zig does not do this.

+Zig would allow a very controlled Map and Tile type - currently maps are a simple array, unlike Rust where I have a vector of vectors, but that is not completely Rusts fault.
+However, with packed structs a tile could be a u16, making the map quite manageable.
+This is not done because of zigtcl not supporting bit offset pointers, and this data is not reflected in TypeInfo anyway at the moment.

 === Next Steps ===